LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 You cant connect clients while jackd is waiting for the autoconf packet.
 This can be overcome, by passing -a0 and setting up in the right way beforehand.
 Jackd will start immediately in freerunning mode, similar to jackd -d dummy.
-It will sync to the clocksource once its there.
+It will sync to the clocksource once it's there.

 jack2 will just not have system port until a master connects.
 The system ports will also diaappear after some time running without a master.